ramukumar7827/Audiobook-Customer-Retention-Prediction/README.md

 # Audiobook Customer Prediction

 This project involves predicting whether a customer will make another purchase from an Audiobook company based on their historical data.
 The goal is to predict the likelihood of a customer returning within the next 6 months.
-By doing so, we can focus advertising efforts on customers most likely to convert, reducing costs and increasing ROI.
+By doing so, we can focus advertising efforts on customers most likely to convert, reducing costs.